 Some of our services conduct dedicated client surveys during the year for your feedback on the service eg. Library, childcare.
-We also conduct an Annual Community Survey which captures the satisfaction with our services from over 750 randomly-selected people.
+We also conduct an Annual Community Survey which captures the satisfaction with our services of over 700 randomly-selected people.